peachkoder/sibs/README.md

 | :--------  | :-------- | :-------- | :------- | :------------------------- |
 | `get log file` | `/log` |   |   | Log file download|

-### Introduction
-The system relates orders to inventory movements.
-When entering the order, the system looks for stock movements that have the same item as the order.

-If the stock movement has a smaller quantity than the order, this stock movement is blocked and becomes part of the order.
-Blocked stock movements can no longer be part of other orders.

-If the stock movement has a quantity greater than the order, then it is divided, generating a new stock movement with the same quantity as the order.
-This new stock movement is blocked and becomes part of the order.
-The original movement is free to be part of other orders, but with less quantity available.

-When a stock movement is entered, the system looks for incomplete orders.
-The behavior follows the same way described above.

-#### Persistence
-The persistence layer is composed of JPA repositories and entities managed by Hibernate.
-Some data is pre-entered on system loading to make testing easier.

-#### Logging
-AspectJ + Logback were used to introduce Aspect Oriented Programming (AOP) and logging capability to the system.
-The behavior and errors of methods in controllers, services and repositories are analyzed and recorded in the file.
-User can download log file from endpoint **/api/v1/admin/log**